ts-pro/vue3-composition-api-style-guide/README.md

 ## Component
 ### Hooks spread
-Avoid using hooks result spread in components ( not everywhere but in components ), for some reasons:
+Avoid using hooks result spread in components if it's not necessary.
+There is a cases when you shouldn't use spread:
-1. It requires to count all props in spread and when you return to template, it may be huge list.
+1. If it requires to count all props in spread and when you return to template, it may be huge list.
-2. It increases chances of name collisions ( if 2 hooks export same name ), which can be solved using ugly name aliases.
+2. If it leads to name collisions ( if 2 hooks export same name ), which can be solved using ugly name aliases.
-3. It makes context lost.
+3. If it makes context lost in template.
 For example, if you have variable `isVisible` spreaded from some hook, you can't say where it came from until you go deeper.
-Using more verbose expression `trialPopup.isVisible` it's no uncertain anymore.
+Use more verbose expression `trialPopup.isVisible`, it's no uncertain anymore.

 Bad: spread
 ```ts